Here is how I spent a day in Copenhagen! Enjoy.

 Next was a stop at Gefion Fountain.
 Here we saw a statue immortalizing the Norse goddess Gefion who gained territory for Denmark, the island of Zealand, by betting a man that she could keep all of the land she could plow in a day.
 The man thinking little of the woman before him, took the deal.
 What he did not know was that the woman had three sons who could turn into oxen.
 Perhaps fables warning against discounting women contributes to Denmark’s ranking as one of the most gender-progressive nations in the world.

-We then went to Amalienborg Palace, the winter residence of the Dutch royal family, led by Queen Margrethe II.
+We then went to Amalienborg Palace, the winter residence of the Danish royal family, led by Queen Margrethe II.
 This octagonal-shaped courtyard is comprised of four identical palaces.
 The Dannebrog flying signals that the royal family is home.

 In the distance, you can see the magnificent Marble Church, which, like many places in Denmark, is topped with the signature copper roof.

 As I was traveling alone (my grandmother went on a Hop-On-Hop-Off bus with some women she met on the cruise ship), I partnered up with a woman from my tour group who was also going it solo.
 The woman was from Mexico and, although she spoke very good English, was having a hard time understanding our tour guide through his thick Danish accent.
 I spoke with her in Spanish throughout the entire day.
 Aside from helping me practice my Spanish, my new friend also saved me from taking selfies with all of the landmarks.
 I love that traveling solo forces you to push out of your comfort zone to make friends, and practice other languages!

 We then went to Rosenborg Castle, which once was the summer residence of King Christian IV but now houses the crown jewels.